davidsanchezr81/Terraform-AWS-Training/README.md

 # Terraform-AWS-Training
 - The **terraform init** commnad worked and Terraform is up and running

-- When running this command a binary file is created for Mac/Linux and for Windows is a .exe file.
+- When running this command a binary file is created for Mac/Linux and for Windows is an .exe file.
 This file is the provider

 ![terraform init](https://user-images.githubusercontent.com/35227449/178357610-be9492be-a6d5-43a3-a4ac-056c1cbda217.png)